microscaler/fleetingdns/docs/engineering/E4-Basic_Auth_Redirect_and_Auth_Modes_(Design_v0.2).md

 ### Use Case

 Some webhook providers (e.g., GitHub, Stripe) sign webhook requests using a shared secret and HMAC.
-We allow EDF users to define a `shared_secret` and an expected header name.
+We allow FDF users to define a `shared_secret` and an expected header name.

 ### Behavior